Please note, there are no obvious places en route to provide lunch for a group of walkers. You are advised to bring a packed lunch.

 WIMBLEDON COMMON

-At the end of Queesmere Road we turn right and cross the road at traffic lights.
-Here we leave the street walking by continuing straight ahead on a wide footpath through an open wood into Wimbledon Common.
-When the wood ends we keep ahead to Wimbledon windmill, the last remaining hollow post windmill in the country.
+At the end of Queesmere Road we turn right and cross the road at traffic lights, to immediately enter the common.
+No more street walking until the end of the walk.
+The walk continues straight ahead on a wide footpath through an open wood into Wimbledon Common.
+When the wood ends we keep ahead to Wimbledon Windmill, the last remaining hollow post windmill in the country.
 There is a small cafe here and more toilet facilities.
-We bear right on a path downhill into woodland, at the bottom of which is Queensmere Lake.
-Turn left, up a hill.
-Take care when you cross the golf course at the top.
-We pass an amazing tree and continue downhill.
+There is a lake, Queensmere Lake, a golf course, (take care when crossing) and an amazing tree and continue downhill.
 Near the bottom we turn left; it can be muddy here!
-Our path follows the Beverley Brook on our left and passes a bridge.
-We cross the brook at the next bridge and fork right to the park exit.
+Our path follows the Beverley Brook on our left , which we cross at the second bridge and fork right to the park exit.

 We use the pedestrian lights to cross the two lanes of the busy A3.
 Please do not press the button to change the lights unless the group is there.
 You only get to enter Richmond Park when everybody has crossed the road.